Table of Contents

 3. The Adjudicator will Contact the Parties to Negotiate a Fee and Set the Process

-After an Adjudicator is appointed to a consolidated adjudication, the Adjudicator will contact the Parties to negotiate the Adjudication Fee and set the process, as outlined at Adjudication Process and Fees, Retainers and Payments.
+After an Adjudicator consents to adjudicate, the Adjudicator will contact the Parties to negotiate the Adjudication Fee and set the process, as outlined in the following sections: Adjudication Process and Fees, Retainers and Payments.
+If there is no agreement on the Adjudication Fee, the Adjudication Fee will be set by ODACC.

 FAQ: Will ODACC collect retainers for consolidated adjudications?